jjspeedie/guide.2021.1.00690.S/step3/step3-continuum-ms-achieved.md

 # Create Final Continuum Measurement Set

 To save storage space, we now time average to 30 seconds.
-This does nothing to hurt/affect the data, so long as it's done after self-calibration (because we want to get as low ``solint`` as possible, and because time-binning changes the weights which can make ``plotms`` wonky).
+This does nothing to affect the data, so long as it's done after self-calibration (because we want to get as low ``solint`` as possible, and because time-binning changes the weights which can make ``plotms`` wonky).

 ````python
 """ Save the final MS """